mandar-damle/HDM-documentation/pages/01.HDM Documentation/07.vcs/05.Deployment Planning/default.md

 </table>

-**Recommendation**: It is recommended to use the Standard-Standalone mode for test purposes and any of the Cluster modes for production purposes.
+**Recommendation**: While any of the cluster modes can be used during production, the Standard-Standalone mode is recommended for test purposes.